S3-working-group/s3-practical-guide/src/effective-meetings/meeting-facilitation.md

 ## Meeting Facilitation

-Make sure all meetings are facilitated.
+Choose someone to facilitate a meeting.
 Even an inexperienced facilitator makes a difference.

 * prepare an agenda of topics
 * select a facilitator who